The 2017-18 Plunket Shield competition went in to the final day with Central Districts holding a narrow four-point lead over the Wellington Firebirds.

 Since the Plunket Shield became contested through a round robin format in 1921-22, Auckland have taken it home for the winter on 23 occasions.
 Along the way, they also set a record for defenses through a four-season period of domination in the years prior to World War Two.

-While Wellington are next on the list for overall titles, Canterbury’s 2016-17 win puts them just one back.
+While Wellington are next on the list for overall titles, Canterbury’s 2016-17 win put them just one back.
 Unfortunately for Wellington, they have not held the Shield aloft since the 2003-04 season.
 At that point, Canterbury were five titles behind them.

-Although they’ve gone thirteen years since spilling the sponsor’s product, Wellington’s drought is nothing in comparison to Otago’s.
+Although they’ve gone fourteen years since spilling the sponsor’s product, Wellington’s drought is nothing in comparison to Otago’s.
 The last man to hold the Plunket Shield aloft in Dunedin was Warren Lees, who captained a team that included Brendon and Nathan McCullum’s father, Stu.
 Southerners probably take little solace in the fact they’ve finished second six times in the intervening years.

 |Team||Titles||Longest Streak (Seasons)||Last Title|